Project

 Your final report should include at least the following features

-• An introduction to the data’s purpose and context
+• A rich written introduction to the data’s purpose, source, and context.

-• At least two visualizations of the data, one of which must be at least bivariate
+• At least two visualizations of the data, one of which must be at least bivariate.
+All visualizations should be interpreted and cross-referenced in writing

-• Any meaningful limitations and ethical considerations of the data
+• A discussion of any meaningful limitations and ethical considerations of the data

 Ideally, these components will be easy to create, because you have been addressing these same topics throughout phases 2, 3, 4 and 5!
 Be sure to look at the gallery of past reports for inspiration!